wp-plugins/xgen-date-information/readme.txt

 3. Then the Activated, Deactivated, Installed and Last Updated information will be shown in the plugin page.
 4. Check out the setting under 'Settings'->'xGen Plugin Date Information' menu, where you can configure whether to view/hide a specific column and to change the default label of the column

-Note: If the column name are not visible then kindly go to the setting page and enter the respective label for the column
+= Note: If the column names are not visible then kindly go to the setting page and enter the respective label for the column and click on Save Settings =

 == Frequently asked questions ==